badlydrawnrob/python-playground/building-with-fast-api/README.md

 [^2]: There's two ways to do this.
 Either call `uvicorn subfolder.file:app` and make sure your modules use `from subfolder.file` names, OR `cd` into the correct folder and run Uvicorn from there!

 [^3]: I find Postman too flippin' complicated to use.
 Insomnia is another option.

+[^4]: `jinja` code adds a bit more complexity to your API code.
+Seems great for small setups but could prove a liability with complicated forms and UI.
+For now, handle most of the complexity with Elm lang and look into HTMX or static site generators for blog posts and FAQs.
+Possibly handle `User` admin with FastApi.